 Welcome to Gaia’s Dreams.
-This book-in-progress concerns how we humans think about the future — and how that influences our path to achieving global sustainability.
+This website was intended to be the public record of the writing of my next book.
+The theme: how humans think about the future, and how our way of thinking influences the path to global sustainability.

-Gaia’s Dreams is also the third book in a trilogy that began with Believing Cassandra (1999, updated 2011).
+Gaia’s Dreams was intended to be the third book in a trilogy that began with Believing Cassandra (1999, updated 2011).
 A bestseller when it came out, the book is still used in university courses.
 Cassandra, the prophet of ancient Greek myth, predicted the future.
 Believing Cassandra, the book, looked to the past: how we came to find ourselves with a global sustainability problem, despite the warnings of many scientific Cassandras; and what happens when we start to take those warnings seriously.

 The second book, The Sustainability Transformation (2008, updated with a name change* in 2010), looks at the present: what we can do, now, as sustainability change agents.
 (When you are trying to make change happen, there is always, and only, Now.)
 The book also introduces theories, methods, ethics, and tools for sustainability.
 The Sustainability Transformation is also used in courses and training programs, and it also provides the background for my company’s Accelerator tools.